DPlabst/DD-SIC-GVAMP/README.md

 ### Rates vs. Iterations

 The plots show the achievable rates versus the number of GVAMP iterations for 16 transmitted blocks, each consisting of 2048 16-ASK-0.2 symbols at a fixed SNR.
 The fiber length is $L = 4\mathrm{km}$ SSMF and the GVAMP receover uses separate detection and decoding (SDD), i.e., $S = 1$.
-All 16 blocks converge to rates around to the mean value, indicated by the black curve.
+All 16 blocks converge to rates around the mean value, indicated by the black curve.

 | Example 1a (Optical Noise, $\mathrm{SNR}=23.5 \mathrm{dB}$) | Example 1b (Electrical Noise, $\mathrm{SNR}=10 \mathrm{dB}$)|